-Plymouth Marjon University submitted our first Knowledge Exchange Framework submission in October 2020.
-The KEF dashboards are expected to be published in February 2021.
+Plymouth Marjon University submitted narrative statements to the first iteration of the Knowledge Exchange Framework exercise in October 2020.
+The KEF dashboards were published in March 2021.

 Find out more through the links below about our knowledge exchange work taking place across the univeristy with a wide range of partners, organisations and communities.